j1bulbul/GPT4Storytellers/README.md

 ## Future Enhancements

-- **Plot Hole Detection**: Analyze story segments to identify potential plot inconsistencies or gaps.
+- **Plot Hole Detection Mode**: Toggle a decicated plot hole detection mode within chatbot to analyse new plot additions you may have for plot holes or inconsistencies (or just analyse your existing story content for plot holes)
-- **Character Development**: Get suggestions on character backstories, motivations, and arcs.
+- **Character Development**: Toggle a character development mode within chatbot geared towards discussing characters with GPT-4 and getting feedback on your character backstories, motivations, and arcs
 - **Character List**: Obtain a list of all characters appearing in your story, a short description of each, and a list of interactions they have with other characters
+- **Script or Novel Toggle**: Provide a toggle switch between script or novel prior to pasting in story text.
+  - If script is selected: the flow-chart showcasing story outline will be an auto-generated beatsheet (with GPT summarised text for each beat)
+  - If novel is selected: typical five act structure as shown in GIF above

 ## License